weltliteratur/blog/_posts/2021-05-18-underwood-distant-horizons.markdown

 Portions of chapters 2, 3 and 4 are reprints of prior collaboratory work.
 This is also the reason why most of the listed replications could take place before the book even went to press.

 * **Andrew Goldstone**, ["Of Literary Standards and Logistic Regression: A Reproduction", *andrewgoldstone.com*, 4 Jan 2016](https://www.andrewgoldstone.com/blog/2016/01/04/standards/)
-  * **Sarah Allison** wrote a short piece reflecting on Goldstone's replication: ["Other people’s data: humanities edition", *Journal of Cultural Analytics*, Vol. 1, Issue 1 (18 Dec 2016)](https://doi.org/10.22148/001c.11822)
+  * **Sarah Allison** wrote a short piece reflecting on Goldstone's replication: ["Other people’s data: humanities edition", *Journal of Cultural Analytics*, vol. 1, issue 1 (18 Dec 2016)](https://doi.org/10.22148/001c.11822)
 * **Jonathan Goodwin**, ["Darko Suvin’s Genres of Victorian SF Revisited", *jgoodwin.net*, 17 Oct 2016](https://www.jgoodwin.net/blog/more-suvin/)
-* **Nan Z. Da**, ["The Computational Case against Computational Literary Studies", Vol. 45, No. 3 (Spring 2019)](https://doi.org/10.1086/702594) – among a total of 14 CLS papers, she also discusses Underwood's "The Life Cycle of Genres", which expanded into chapter 2 of "Distant Horizons"
+* **Nan Z. Da**, ["The Computational Case against Computational Literary Studies", vol. 45, no. 3 (Spring 2019)](https://doi.org/10.1086/702594) – among a total of 14 CLS papers, she also discusses Underwood's "The Life Cycle of Genres", which expanded into chapter 2 of "Distant Horizons"
   * followed by **Underwood**'s reaction in CI's response forum, [*critinq.wordpress.com*, 1 Apr 2019](https://critinq.wordpress.com/2019/04/01/computational-literary-studies-participant-forum-responses-8/)
   * and **Da**'s follow-up, ["Errors", *critinq.wordpress.com*, 2 Apr 2019](https://critinq.wordpress.com/2019/04/02/computational-literary-studies-participant-forum-responses-day-2/)
-* **Ted Underwood**'s reply to Da, ["The Theoretical Divide Driving Debates about Computation", *Critical Inquiry*, Vol. 46, No. 4 (Summer 2020)](https://doi.org/10.1086/709229), which re-analyses material in chapter 2 using different methods
+* **Ted Underwood**'s reply to Da, ["The Theoretical Divide Driving Debates about Computation", *Critical Inquiry*, vol. 46, no. 4 (Summer 2020)](https://doi.org/10.1086/709229), which re-analyses material in chapter 2 using different methods